Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: An Adaptive Second-order Quantile Method for Experts

-This means we can focus on regret for $\scale \vloss_t$, for which the range bound $\abs{\scale r_t^k} \le B_{t-1}$ is available \emph{ahead} of each round $t$.
+This means we can focus on the regret for $\scale \vloss_t$, for which the range bound $\abs{\scale r_t^k} \le B_{t-1}$ is available \emph{ahead} of each round $t$.
 To motivate \clipsquint{}, we define the potential function after $T$ rounds by

 We also define $\Phi_0 = 0$ (due to the integrand being zero), even though it involves the meaningless $B_{-1}$ in the upper limit.
-The algorithm is now derived from the desire to keep this potential under control.
+The algorithm is now derived from the desire of keeping this potential under control.
 As we will see in the analysis, this requirement uniquely forces the choice of weights

-Like the original \textsc{Squint}, we see that the weights $\hat \p_{t+1}$ can be evaluated in closed form using Gaussian CDFs.
+The predictions $\algp_{t+1}$ take the same functional form as the original \squint{}, and can hence be evaluated in closed form (\emph{i.e.}\ in terms of the Gaussian CDF).
 The regret analysis consists of two parts.
-First, we show that the algorithm keeps the potential small. \begin{lemma} Given parameter $B\geq0$, \clipsquint{} ensures $\Phi_T \le \ln \frac{B_{T-1}}{B}$. \end{lemma} The next step of the argument is to show that small potential is useful.
-The argument here follows \cite{koolen2015}, specifically the version by \cite{squintPAC}.
-We have \begin{lemma} Definition \eqref{eq:sq.pot} implies that for any comparator distribution $\rho \in \triangle_K$ the regret is at most
+First, we show that the algorithm keeps the potential small: \begin{lemma} Given parameter $B > 0$, \clipsquint{} ensures $\Phi_T \le \ln \frac{B_{T-1}}{B}$. \end{lemma} The next step of the argument is to show that a small potential $\Phi_T$ is useful.
+The argument here follows from \citep{koolen2015}, specifically the version by \cite{squintPAC}.
+We have: \begin{lemma} For any comparator distribution $\rho \in \triangle_K$ the regret of \clipsquint{} is at most